 This objection is very superficial.

-Above I have described above eight important differences between the signs and the houses, which together show that any attempt at interchanging the signs and houses does not make sense.
+Above I have described above eight important differences between the signs and the houses which shows that interchanging the signs and houses does not make sense.

-The numbering of the signs and the numbering of the houses refers to a flow in opposite directions.
+The signs are numbered in the opposite direction to the houses.
 That there are 12 signs and 12 houses does not imply that they are the same or that they can be interchanged.

 The same principle applies to the planets as they appear to move around the earth as it spins on its axis.